parro-it/ebansoft.com/src/posts/gash-how-to-build-a-shell-tokenizer-in-go.md

 this is a digit 42;
 ```

-TODO: Complete chapter "This posts series" and move

-## Tokenization of strings
-TODO: rename chapter "Tokenization of strings" as "project scaffolding"
+## Project scaffolding

 Create a new directory where you prefer,
-and initialize a new Go module:
+and initialize a new Go module there:

 ```bash
 $ mkdir gash && cd gash